libplctag/libplctag.NET/DEVELOPERS.md

 1. Trigger the "Update libplctag core" workflow.
 2. Verify that the files have been correctly copied.
 3. Make relevant modifications to libplctag.NativeImport such as modifying the method signatures (if required).
-4. Finally, release the updated project as a new Nuget packages.
+4. Release the updated project as a new Nuget package.
+5. Finally, update the libplctag.NativeImport `<PackageReference>` version in the libplctag package, and release that.